shihankanungo/shihankanungo.github.io/mop.md

 Yoll is exactly like Jerry Guo, but nicer I think; he is also quite funny!
 I will be going for a run in the morning with Liam.

 I’m excited for MOP.
-I think that I will have a great time, and make a lot of friends.
+I think that I will have a great time, and make a lot of friends. <br>

 <a href="https://shihankanungo.github.io/mop">↪️ Back to top</a>